phax/ph-parent-pom/README.md

 * Updated to maven-dependency-plugin 3.9.0
 * Updated to maven-enforcer-plugin 3.6.2
 * Updated to maven-javadoc-plugin 3.12.0
+* Updated to maven-plugin-plugin 3.15.2
 * Updated to maven-pmd-plugin 3.28.0
 * Updated to maven-shade-plugin 3.6.1
 * Updated to maven-surefire-plugin 3.5.4
 * Updated to maven-surefire-report-plugin 3.5.4
+* Updated to maven-war-plugin 3.5.0
 * Updated to spotbugs-maven-plugin 4.9.8.1

 v3.0.2 - 2025-09-08